Change Country

 Continue the Conversation

-While we wait for the decision from the Supreme Court of Maryland, we must acknowledge the trend will continue for states to attempt to tax the sales of intangibles.
+Now that the Supreme Court of Maryland has made their decision and brought back the digital advertising tax, we must acknowledge the trend will continue for states to attempt to tax the sales of intangibles.
 This could include anything from emerging technologies to the ever-evolving physically and virtually connected offerings to consumers in the US.
-We will keep you posted as we learn more.
 If you need support with tax and accounting for your global business, please reach out.
 We look forward to speaking with you soon.

 Share This